dotnet/docs/docs/csharp/nullable-warnings.md

 ## Mismatch in nullability declaration

-Another set of warnings indicate nullability mismatches between signatures for methods, delegates, or type parameters.
+Other warnings indicate nullability mismatches between signatures for methods, delegates, or type parameters.
 For example:

 :::code language="csharp" source="snippets/nullable-warnings/Hierarchy.cs" id="Hierarchy":::

 The preceding example shows a `virtual` method in a base class and an `override` with different nullability.
 The base class returns a non-nullable string, but the derived class returns a nullable string.
-If these were reversed, it would be allowed because the derived class is more restrictive.
+If the `string` and `string?` are reversed, it would be allowed because the derived class is more restrictive.
 Similarly, parameter declarations should match.
 Parameters in the override method can allow null even when the base class doesn't.

 Other situations can generate these warnings.
 You may have a mismatch in an interface method declaration and the implementation of that method.
 Or a delegate type and the expression for that delegate may differ.
 A type parameter and the type argument may differ in nullability.